Big man (political science)

 According to The Economist, "Big men are unequivocally bad for political rights.
 They harass their opponents, imprison them, drive them into exile or have them killed.
 Free speech is tightly curtailed.
 Corruption is rampant... [they] tend to produce poor economic outcomes... [they] suffer from more conflict, less private investment and a worse provision of public goods."

 Examples

 Africa

 Bigmanism is particularly prevalent in African politics.
-As of 2025, seven of the ten longest ruling leaders (excluding monarchs) were in Africa.
+As of 2025, seven of the ten longest-serving non-royal leaders were in Africa.

+The following African leaders have been described as examples of bigmanism: